 “Effective therapy is about a number of things: experience, expertise, a clear diagnosis, concise goals, and the knowledge and the tools to effectively navigate difficult life issues.
 It’s also about a possessing a genuine concern for the patient and their pain.”

 Craig Lounsbrough strives to bring an effective blend of experience, expertise, clarity, concern and action to the counseling process in order to maximize outcomes and provide genuine healing and wholeness to individuals, marriages and families.Craig earned an Associate of Science Degree from Hocking Technical College, a Bachelor of Arts degree in Religion with an emphasis in Christian Education from Azusa Pacific University, and a Master of Divinity degree in Family Pastoral Care and Counseling from Fuller Theological Seminary.
 He has completed his coursework for his Doctor of Ministry degree in Marriage and Family Counseling from Denver Seminary.
 Craig is a Licensed Professional Counselor in the State of Colorado and is ordained by the Evangelical Church Alliance.
 He is a certified Professional Life Coach.

 In addition, Craig has over ten years experience in pastoral ministry.
 He has served as youth pastor, associate pastor and senior pastor in churches both in Colorado and California.
 In these positions he has also provided leadership in both state and national denominational ministries.
-Furthermore, he has written for a wide variety of magazines and has published four books.
+Furthermore, he has written for a wide variety of magazines, produces a weekly podcast entitled “LifeTalk,” has authored over four thousand quotes, and has published seven books.
 He also hosted a Christian radio ministry for two years.
 He is a member of the American Association of Christian Counselors and Certified Professional Life Coach.